groverburger/marufight/README.md

 # How does it work?

-- A maru creates a clone of itself if it touches a yellow food pellet.
+- A maru (circular creature) creates a clone of itself if it touches a yellow food pellet.
 - A maru creates a clone of itself if it pokes a maru with its nose, popping it.
-- A maru dies after 60 seconds.
+- A maru dies of old age after 60 seconds.
 - Each time a maru is born as a clone, it has a chance of mutating from its parent's "DNA".